trile/node-chatbot/README.md

 ## API endpoints

-### General endpoints
+### customer endpoints
-`/setupcustomer`: retrieve customer set locale attribute if present.
+`api/customer/setup`: retrieve customer set locale attribute if present.

+### locale endpoints
+`api/locale/setup`: set up the language/location for customer

 ### Phone number endpoints
-`/checkphone`: check if a customer already have a phone number.
+`api/phone/check`: check if a customer already have a phone number.
-`/addphone`: add a phone number for a customer.
+`api/phone/add`: add a phone number for a customer.
-`/updatephone`: update phone number for a customer.
+`api/phone/update`: update phone number for a customer.

 ## Commands
 To start server: